ksu-cs-textbooks/cs-zero/content/x-cis115-labs/13-lists/03-lists-and-functions/_index.md

 ![Tutor 11](/images/lab13/tutor11.gif)

-Functions that use lists as parameters are a very common technique in programming, and it very important to understand how they work.
+Functions that use lists as parameters are a very common technique in programming, and it is very important to understand how they work.
 If we aren't careful, it is very easy to make a change to a list inside of a function call, and then later assume that the original list is unchanged.
 Likewise, if we pass a list as an argument to a function that works differently than we think it should, it could end up changing our data without us even noticing it.
 Hopefully this example makes it very clear how Python functions handle lists as parameters.